ardadizdaroglu/ardadizdaroglu/README.md

 - 📧 How to reach me? **Connect to me via Email [Arda Dizdaroğlu](mailto:ardadizdaroglu@hotmail.com)**

 - ⚡ Fun fact: **I love to listen to music**

-I am an Android Developer & Python Developer & C# Developer & Mechatronics Engineer & Computer Engineer.

-I love programming.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
-That's why I like to make things that make a difference.

 📈 **My GitHub Stats:**